 How Can I Know If My Injury Will Be Covered By a Workers’ Comp Claim?

 Most injuries that occur at the workplace are eligible for compensation through the employer’s workers’ compensation insurance policy.
-These injuries include exposure to hazardous materials and toxic fumes, crashes and collisions, cuts and lacerations, muscle strains, trips, and falls, exposure to loud noise, fights.
+These injuries include exposure to hazardous materials and toxic fumes, crashes and collisions, cuts and lacerations, muscle strains, trips, and falls, exposure to loud noise, and fights.
 Some of the most common workers’ compensation qualifying claims in Georgia include:

 Auto accidents are the primary cause of workplace injuries and deaths in the United States.
-These types of accidents involve numerous types of vehicles, from tractor-trailers to garbage trucks and delivery trucks to passenger cars, farm equipment and emergency response vehicles.
+These types of accidents involve numerous types of vehicles, from tractor-trailers to garbage trucks and delivery trucks to passenger cars, farm equipment, and emergency response vehicles.
 If you were involved in a vehicle accident at work, you may be entitled to medical benefits and lost-wage benefits.

 Slip & Fall Accidents

 These usually occur because of wet or slippery floors caused by spills or routine cleaning.
 You may be entitled to compensation if you can prove you did not cause the accident yourself and that the accident did not occur from your complacency.